the-okapi/scheduler/README.md

 ## Todo

-- Biking Activity
 - Output Lists
 - Testing
 - List of workshop names
-- Add requirements to main page
-- Fix end of whitespace at csv
-- Add customizable column names
+- Make sure students don't go in one workshop twice
+- Don't put extra student in double block

+## Questions

+- If minimum is not met, take student out of other workshop?

 ## Reminders